Merkel wants Germany to get refugees into workforce faster

 "Many are in integration courses or waiting to get on them.
 So I think we will need to show some patience, but must be ready at any time to develop viable solutions," she said.

+"Wir Zusammen" or "We Together", an integration initiative of German companies, said much had been achieved to support the arrival of the newcomers but now they had to turn their attention to integrating them into the workforce.

+"Now it's about motivating those companies that are not yet active," it said in a statement after the summit.

-A survey by Reuters of the 30 companies in Germany's DAX (DB1Gn.DE) stock index found they could point to just 63 refugee hires in total.
-Several of the 26 firms who responded said they considered it discriminatory to ask about applicants' migration history, so they did not know whether they employed refugees or how many.
+A survey by Reuters of the 30 companies in Germany's DAX (DB1Gn.DE) stock index last week found they could point to just 63 refugee hires in total.

-Of the 63 hires, 50 are employed by Deutsche Post DHL (DPWGn.DE), which said it applied a "pragmatic approach" and deployed the refugees to sort and deliver letters and parcels.
+Of those, 50 were employed by Deutsche Post DHL (DPWGn.DE), which said it applied a "pragmatic approach" and deployed the refugees to sort and deliver letters and parcels.

 "Given that around 80 percent of asylum seekers are not highly qualified and may not yet have a high level of German proficiency, we have primarily offered jobs that do not require technical skills or a considerable amount of interaction in German," a company spokesman said by email.